 The Foundation provides funding for students, faculty and programs at the University.
-In fiscal year 2020, the Foundation provided \$20.4 million in support to the University.
+In fiscal year 2021, the Foundation provided \$16.5 million in support to the University.
 Support includes student scholarships, faculty salaries, equipment purchases, as well as other expenditures that intend to further the mission of the University.
-Academic and institutional support for 2020 is less when compared to 2019 primarily as the result of a generous donation of art that was received in 2019.
-Scholarship support increased over the past year as a result of positive fundraising.
+Of note, academic and institutional support for 2019 includes a generous donation of art.
+Scholarship support has remained consistent throughout the five-year period.
 Capital support can vary significantly from year to year as building projects on campus can fluctuate greatly.
-Prior year capital expenses exceeded 2020 capital expenses as a result of two large capital projects on campus in 2019; the expansion and renovation of the Phyllis J. Washington College of Education building and the renovation of Eck Hall.
+Capital expenses over the past five years included the expansion and renovation of the Phyllis J. Washington College of Education building, the renovation of Eck Hall, the renovation of the Adams Center, and the renovation of the Montana Museum of Art and Culture.